 Pac-Seals specialist in OEM and specialty seals.

-If you have any query around the installation of mechanical seals or have some concerns around seal failures, why not contact one of our seal specialists below to discuss it in more detail and find out how we can help solve your issues and get your process running reliably again.
+If you have any query around how to install mechanical seals or have some concerns around seal failures, why not contact one of our seal specialists below to discuss it in more detail and find out how we can help solve your issues and get your process running reliably again.

 Chris Sheeran (External) – mob: 087 755 9936